 With cold weather upon us, nothing is better than diving into a bowl of this hearty yet healthy comfort food soup that’s layered with flavors.
 I could drink the coconut milk-based broth every single day.

-This coconut curry soup is ready in 20 minutes, made in one pot, is naturally gluten-free, healthy overall (coconut milk and oil have fat but they’re ‘good fats’),
+This coconut curry soup is ready in 20 minutes, is made in one pot, is naturally gluten-free, and is healthy overall (coconut milk and oil have fat but they’re ‘good fats’),

 Thai Chicken Coconut Curry Soup Ingredients